thoughtbot/maybe_haskell/book/applicative/apply.md

 ## Apply

-We can define such a function in terms of `Maybe` directly:
+We can define exactly such a function in terms of `Maybe` directly:

 ```haskell
 apply :: Maybe (a -> b) -> Maybe a -> Maybe b